CryptoSpotsApp/cryptospots.app/README.md

 ## FAQs
 - How can I become a member?
+*Making your CryptoSpots App account is easy and free.
+Just go to to our Members Area and register.
+Enjoy all of the useful business listing tools, admin control features, and website ammenities.*

 - How do I activate my account?
+*After you Register your new account, an activation email will be sent to the address that you have provided during the account's creation.
+Simply click on link and you can now Login to your account.*

 - Where can I find the Terms & Conditions?
+*Please read our Terms and Conditions in full before accessing any of the material, or participating in our promgrams here at CryptoSpots.
+All users are to be bound by the conditions, and can be viewed here 'Terms and Conditions' and 'Privacy Policy'*

 - What do you mean with bounties?
 How do I earn them?
+*Coming Soon..!
+Programs will be made available on bounty boards.*

 - Where do I find my wallet balance?
+*Multi-Coin Wallets, Bounties Reward System, and 'SPOT Token' integration is under development and will be enabled in the Members Area on Account Login as soon as the features are available. *

 - How long does it take to get listed?
+*Getting listed is easy.
+Just click the 'GET LISTED' button at the top of the page and choose your plan.
+Fill out the brief form and submit your payment through our gateway.
+Your listing page will be displaying within 24hrs.*